-We have recently been commissioned by the Infocomm Development Authority of Singapore (IDA) to carry out an Internet of School Things project in Singapore.
+We have recently been commissioned by the Infocomm Media Development Authority of Singapore (IMDA) to carry out an IoT@School project in Singapore.
 The project is being run on a similar model to Project Distance and will involve equipping Singaporean schools with loggers and sensors so that they can carry out IoT experiments.
-The data they gather from their investigations is uploaded to the Distance Exploratory, our cloud-based data hub.
+The data they gather from their investigations is uploaded to the IoT@School Exploratory, our cloud-based data hub.

 We will be working with five schools across Singapore, two primary and three secondary.
 A key component of the project involves training and engaging teachers in how to use the equipment to explore its full potential.
 At an early stage we went out to Singapore to install the equipment and brainstorm ideas with teachers.
 We also carried out online ideation sessions with teachers and students to introduce them to the concept of the Internet of Things and discuss how it can be used in education and in their classrooms.